clojure/data.xml/README.md

     #clojure.data.xml.Element{:tag :a, :attrs {}, :content ("\nfoo bar\n" "\nbaz\n")}

-XML elements can be created using the typical defrecord constructor functions or the element function used below, and written using a [java.io.Writer](http://docs.oracle.com/javase/6/docs/api/java/io/Writer.html).:
+XML elements can be created using the typical defrecord constructor functions or the element function used below or just a plain map with :tag :attrs :content keys, and written using a [java.io.Writer](http://docs.oracle.com/javase/6/docs/api/java/io/Writer.html).:

     (let [tags (element :foo {:foo-attr "foo value"}